 What does it mean when a cat meows?
 Here is a look at what your cat is saying to you when it moves its ears, widens its eyes, rubs its nose on you, or uses any other cat body language!

 Have you ever wondered what it means when your cat purrs?
-We know you feel the love when they give you a head but or let you rub their belly, so find out what all these little gestures mean according to catspeak!
+We know that you feel the love when they let you rub their belly, so find out what all these little gestures mean according to catspeak!

 When Cats Move Their Ears